Natural Language Processing profiles

 com.hcl.commerce.search.internal.expression.provider.SearchMultiwordFilterProviderHelper

-Check for multiword filter in search term.
-Then, replace space with NNNN for next processor to identify term as a single word.
+Check for multiword filters in search terms.
+Then, replace space with NNNN for the next processor to identify the term as a single word.

 Stopword